itstrieu/itstrieu/README.md

-# Hi, I'm Kathy!
+### Hi, I'm Kathy!

-**Data Scientist | Machine Learning Specialist | Community Builder**
+_Machine Learning Engineer with experience at Meta and a passion for applied AI, infrastructure, and community-driven innovation_

-I specialize in statistical modeling, machine learning, and data visualization, with a passion for AI innovation and social impact.
-Holding an M.S. in Statistics from Texas A&M University, I focus on ensuring the quality of training data and code across multiple languages to enhance LLaMA 4's coding capabilities at Meta.
+I build scalable ML systems—from custom data pipelines and model training to edge deployment and observability.
+Experienced with LLM workflows, data labeling QA, and applied ML research.
+Organizer of AI community events.
+Always learning, always iterating.

 As the founder of the [Los Angeles AI Network](https://www.meetup.com/los-angeles-ai-network/) (formerly San Gabriel Valley Data Science Group) and the [LA Tech AI Book Club](https://www.meetup.com/la-tech-meetups/), I bring people together to explore advancements in AI and drive impactful solutions.
 Let’s connect and collaborate on meaningful projects!